halvfull/my_mortage_scoring/README.md

 To use the application, follow these steps:

 Register a new customer as by entering your SSN, Full name, Loan amount, Equity amount and Salary amount.

-Click the "Submit" button and choose to accept or decline the loan.
+(Note, please do not submit any sensitive data, as real SSN) Click the "Submit" button and choose to accept or decline the loan.
 If your score is above a certain threshold, you will be offered a loan.
 It will grant the loan and store the loan in the database, if you click accept.
 If you click decline, only the score will be stored.